lancerael/wf-space-program/README.md

 - Stricter rules around usage of TypeScript
 - Create a real API and use pipelines to deploy to AWS Lambda / API-GW
 - Automate versioning & changelogs in pipelines
-- Fix warning in RTL caused by fixing fetch mock in pipeline
-- Use universal fetch mock in all tests
 - Improve button/tooltip layout CSS for better responsiveness